-

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises/consumers, email FederalPPDRQuestions@cms.hhs.gov, or call 1-800-985-3059.

-We will verify your coverage and obtain your benefits to determine any amounts you may owe before your service.
-We also do this whether you have coverage or not.
+We will attempt to determine any amount you may owe prior to your service.
+For patients with coverage, we will include verification of coverage and benefits.
 We will provide an estimate of your costs and any amount you may owe based on what your doctor has ordered and schedules.
-This including deductibles, co-payments, and co-insurance.
+Your amount due may include co-payments, deductibles, co-insurance or non-covered amount.

 We will contact you before your service date to review your estimated amount due, collect your deposit and/or make other arrangements with you.